Logging

 Configuration

-All the configuration options for your application's logging behavior is housed in the config/logging.js
+All the configuration options for your application's logging behavior are housed in the

 Available channel drivers